vitsch/Bayesian-Method/README.txt

-Bayesian averaging over Decition Tree models with Markov Chain Monte Carlo
+Bayesian averaging over Decition Tree models with Markov Chain Monte Carlo.

+Details of implementation are descrived in:

+Schetinin V, Fieldsend JE, Partridge D, Krzanowski WJ, Everson RM, Bailey TC.
+The Bayesian Decision Tree Technique with a Sweeping Strategy.
+In:
+The International Conference on Advances in Intelligent Systems.
+IEEE Computer Society; 2004.

 Matlab scripts and functions: